-APMP — The Association of Record for Bid, Proposal, Business Development, Capture and Graphics Professionals is an international professional organization that educates and advises procurement professionals.
+APMP — The Association of Proposal Management Professionals is an international professional organization that educates and advises procurement professionals.

 For more information about the association and their events, visit APMP.org.

-Approved supplier list — A list of suppliers who have been vetted and met the established criteria.
-This can include financial stability, compliance, insurance, health and safety policies and so on.
+Approved supplier list — A list of suppliers who have been vetted and pre-qualified based on the established criteria.
+For example, typical qualifications include financial stability, compliance, insurance, health and safety policies and so on.
 This supplier list is often managed using vendor profiles.

 For more information about the APS or their certifications, visit american-purchasing.com.

-Benchmarking — Comparing an element of one business, such as price, quality or service, against another which can be part of vendor selection.
+Benchmarking — Comparing an element of one business, such as price, quality or service, against another.
+This process may be part of vendor selection.

 Best value — The end result of a successful RFP and procurement process.
 An outcome that perfectly balances price and quality to meet the buyer’s needs.

-Bidder — Also known as a tenderer, this is a potential supplier who responds to the RFP with a completed proposal including a bid.
+Bidder — Also known as a tenderer or respondent, this is a potential supplier who responds to the RFP with a completed proposal including a bid.

-Boilerplate — Text and graphic responses that are stored in a knowledge base for repeated use in multiple proposals.
+Boilerplate — Text and graphic responses that are stored in a knowledge library for repeated use in multiple proposals.

 Buyer — The party that intends to buy a service or product.
 In pursuit of this goal, they prepare and issue an RFP to evaluate their options.
-Alternatively, the buyer may also be referred to as an issuer.
+Alternatively, the buyer may also be referred to as an issuer or purchaser.